 - 7c.
-Development of some retail, food & drink units (use classes E(a), (b) and a hotel (use class C1) will be supported if of a scale, type and format that does not harm, but complements, nearby town centres and that benefits the attractiveness and operation of the Enterprise Zone. - 8.
+Development of food & drink units (use class E, (b), ancillary retail (use class E(a)) and a hotel (use class C1) will be supported if of a scale, type and format that does not harm, but complements, nearby town centres and that benefits the attractiveness and operation of the Enterprise Zone. - 8.
 Minimise and mitigate impact on the Batch which is identified as an undesignated heritage asset, a Regionally Important Geological Site and a Site of Nature Conservation Interest

-Access from the A362 (west of Langley's Lane) and Paulton House / former Focus DIY access road Provision of new and enhanced walking and cycling routes linking the Enterprise Zone to Midsomer Norton and Paulton
+Provision of new and enhanced walking and cycling routes linking the Enterprise

+Zone to Midsomer Norton and Paulton